Consent versions allow you to update your existing consent and dictate whether you want to publish the updated consent as a Minor or Major Version.

 For minor revisions that don’t require all participants to re-consent, you can publish a new Minor Version.
 For example, you may identify a misspelling that does not affect previously accepted consent terms.
 Minor Versions are noted with decimals (For example, v1.1, v1.2, and so on).

 If you click on the Subjects tab of Consent (see image below), there are no participants associated with version 1.1, since a Minor Version does not require current participants to re-consent.
 To view participants that accepted Version 1.0, change the version picker in the blue header to Version 1.0.
 Those subjects will remain associated with the Version 1.0 document until the next Major Version is published.

 The chart below illustrates what happens when a Minor Version is published.
 When you amend the original Consent Form, v1.0, it becomes a draft.
 You can save and continue editing this draft until you are ready to publish your updated Consent Form.
 When you publish the updates as a Minor Version, it becomes v1.1 and only new participants will be presented with this updated Consent Form.
 V1.0 is archived once you click Publish.

-Important revisions to an existing Consent Form (e.g., change in terms) should be published as a Major Version.
+Important revisions to an existing Consent Form (such as a change in terms) should be published as a Major Version.
 All participants, both new and existing, will be presented with the updated Consent Form.
-Major Versions are noted by whole numbers (e.g., v1.0, v2.0, etc.).
+Major Versions are noted by whole numbers (for example, v1.0, v2.0, and so on).
 However, existing participants will not automatically receive an email regarding the new version.